awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

 ## \(Optional\) Modify the common configuration and named profile for CloudWatch agent<a name="CloudWatch-Agent-profile-instance-fleet"></a>

 The CloudWatch agent includes a configuration file called `common-config.toml`\.
-You can use this file optionally specify proxy and Region information\.
+You can use this file to optionally specify proxy and Region information\.

 On a server running Linux, this file is in the `/opt/aws/amazon-cloudwatch-agent/etc` directory\.
 On a server running Windows Server, this file is in the `C:\ProgramData\Amazon\AmazonCloudWatchAgent` directory\.